Enlightenment Through Six Pack Abs: Moha Samadhi & Modern Yoga ~ Chris Kiran Aarya

 If instead of surrendering to the practice and letting it transform you, you change the practice to suit your comfort and desires, you are modifying the practice to serve your ego and thus probably on the path to Moha-Samadhi.

-If you simply take something that brings you pleasure and comfort and trying to call it your spiritual path, you are on the path of Moha-Samadhi.
+If you simply take something that brings you pleasure and comfort and decide to call it your spiritual path, you are on the path of Moha-Samadhi.
 Sure, yoga can bring great comfort, but only when we sincerely challenge ourselves to transform.

 It is expecting bliss from something other than the self.